One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it

 "Full relocation packages" (I won't be applying for your residence permit, finding you housing, or completing your applications for you)

-"Life coaching" for personal development and inner transformation
+General "life coaching" for personal development and inner transformation

 Job hunting services